For models with 6-cylinder engine

 This system consists of two vacuum diaphragms (the first is located near the intake manifold, the second is behind the throttle body), two solenoid valves and three additional throttle valves, two of which are connected together.

-Vacuum Diaphragms
+Vacuum diaphragms

 Examination